mthvedt/qarth/README.md

 * Auth record refresh and expiration.
 Currently you must handle these cases yourself.
 * Multimethods for email, userinfo, &c.
-* OAuth 'strategies' like Ruby OmniAuth, so Friend is no longer required.
+* OAuth 'strategies' in the style of Ruby OmniAuth, so that we can implement easy workflows other than with Friend.
 The infrastructure is already there in `ring.clj`.

 ## Finally…